 I used to be so terrified to take days off working out.

-I would drag myself to the gym no matter how many hours of sleep I didn’t get, no matter how much every joint + muscle in my body ached, or even if I was sick and knew I should have been staying home.
-If I was forced to miss the gym (due to travel, work stuff, family stuff, etc), I would “double-up” on workout sessions & make up any “missed” programming – even if it meant being at the gym for hours on end.
+I would drag myself to the gym no matter how many hours of sleep I didn’t get, no matter how much every joint and muscle in my body ached, or even if I was sick and knew I should have been staying home.
+If I was forced to miss the gym (due to travel, work stuff, family stuff, etc), I would “double-up” on workout sessions and make up any “missed” programming… even if it meant being at the gym for hours on end.

 I was terrified of the scale.
 Terrified that missing the gym would result in me gaining weight or losing my abs.
 Terrified of losing “progress,” that my strength would disappear, or that my lift numbers would go down.

 I’m really sorry if you’ve experienced any of these same fears, currently are experiencing any of these fears, or are still struggling to be okay with regularly taking time off the gym.
 While the fitness industry profits off our insecurities and may convince us otherwise, it’s REALLY important to have regular (complete) rest days and time off the gym for your body (and mind) to rest, relax, recover, and recharge from working out.
 Maximizing recovery is the secret sauce to positive adaptation (whether we’re trying to improve gym performance and lifts, improve our health, or create a change in our aesthetics/appearance).